Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 The site has roughly the same look on medium devices and above with changes to text and image sizes.
 On smaller devices I have hidden certain elemnts such as images and text to give it a better flow.

+I sent my live link to friends and family, asking them for feedback and screenshots to see how it looked on their devices with positive results.
+Also gave me insight on issues to fix.

 ## Deployment
 I used GitHub Pages to deploy my site using the given instructions on GitHub.